Travelling to Athens

 Travelling to Athens, Greece

 Athens is the major infrastructural hub of Greece, which is why it can be easily reached by a variety of means of transport.
 The new Athens Eleftherios Venizelos International Airport is situated approx. 30 km east of the city centre.
 Air Canada, US Airways and Delta maintain non-stop flights from North America, while a large number of European carriers fly directly into Athens.
 From the airport you can reach the city centre by Metro for 10 EUR (half price for under 18 or over 65, ticket good for 90 minutes on other Athens transit).
-Delegates leaving in less than a week can get the two-way ticket for 14 EUR.
+Delegates leaving within three days can get the two-way ticket at a discounted price.

 The airport Metro line is an extension of Line 3 (blue line) which takes you to the downtown Syntagma and Monastiráki stations.
 To catch the Metro from the airport arrivals hall, go through exit number 3, cross the street, escalate to the sky bridge, walk to the station to buy tickets, and follow Metro signs down to the platforms.
 Don't forget to validate your ticket before going down to the platform and boarding a train.
 Airport trains are indicated on the schedule and by an aeroplane logo on the front of the train, they are also announced by the signs on the metro platform.